 - include in their proposals:

-- the projected costs, including breakdowns in the specified categories (salaries, travel, etcoperating and capital) and expected funding source, as well as alternatives; and
+- the projected costs, including breakdowns in the specified categories (salaries, travel, operating and capital) and expected funding source, as well as alternatives; and

 - the proposed contractor’s full legal identity/description, including each corporation’s full description and Australian Company Number or the full names of all partners/joint ventures.
 A trading name and/or Australian Business Number should also be notified, but only if registered to the parties described.

-- A list of research project scopes (in no particular order), and links to full scopes are below:
+- A list of research project scopes (in no particular order) is below.
+Please visit the PZJA website for a link to each individual scope.

 Historic Research reports